 Eyes: Blend in with skin and hair - hazel, brown, grey-green, grey-blue.

 Hair: Neither very light nor very dark - usually ashy.
-Golden or ash blond through to dark brown, strawberry blond through to soft auburn, medium to dark ash brown, light grey.
+Golden or ash blond through to medium brown, strawberry blond through to soft auburn, medium to dark ash brown, light grey.

 Main aspect: The lack of contrast in your features resulting in a blended appearance and the obvious greyness of your colouring.

 Deciding factor: Saturated colours instantly draw attention away from you and onto themselves, but muted colours give you a sophisticated elegance.
 If muted colours make you look bland and washed out, this is not your primary colour aspect.